MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-office.md

 When the enrichment is started for the first time, after the Office 365 tenant administrator has given consent, the data from Office 365 download will commence.
 This process takes some time, so the first enrichment run will be scheduled to happen with a delay of 6 hours.
 You can see the number of days that the data covers on the account engagement overview page after the enrichment finishes.
 In case you have a large volume of email and meeting data you may want to run the enrichment again after a few days to make sure data has been downloaded for the full time window, which is 1 year.

 To start the process, select **Run** on the Account engagement configuration page.
 Additionally, you can let the system run the enrichment automatically as part of a scheduled refresh.
+The default setting is that the enrichment is run once per week.

 Depending on the size of your Office data, it may take several hours for an enrichment run to complete.